Pambos Christodoulou: Title Winner

-He had a dream-like first season at AEL not conceding any goals in the first 5 games and the team was unbeaten.
+He had a strong first season at AEL, not conceding any goals in the first five games.
 At the end of the second round AEL finished top of the table 3 points clear of the second placed team, conceding only 7 goals, the best defensive record of all the league teams.
 In the play-off round AEL battled with the top 4 teams for the championship winning it with one game to go conceding only 9 goals and is in the cup final.
 Pambos has managed to bring to AEL the championship crown, which the team last won in 1968, and is in the final of the cup and has achieved cult status among AEL's demanding supporters.
 For this he is nicknamed by AEL fans "Pambourinho", a combination of his name and of Jose Mourinho.

 Anorthosis Famagusta

 On 2 April 2013 – Christodoulou signed a 6 game short term contract with title contenders Anorthosis Famagusta.
 Hope are that despite being 6 points behind current leaders APOEL – that Pambos will scurry the low esteem the team currently find themselves in, pick up tactics and cover the difference – in time to win the title at the end of the season.
 At his first four matches, Anorthosis didn't manage to win any game and didn't manage to score any goal also, dropping to third place of the league, two matches before the end.
 His contract carried a renewal option for the upcoming season but it was not exercised.